 This professional online course, based on the on-campus Stanford graduate course CS229, features:

 - Classroom lecture videos edited and segmented to focus on essential content

 - Coding assignments enhanced with added inline support and milestone code checks

 - Office hours and support from Stanford-affiliated Course Assistants

 - Cohort group connected via a vibrant Slack community, providing opportunities to network and collaborate with motivated learners from diverse locations and professional backgrounds

 How is this different from the machine learning course on Coursera?

 The Machine Learning MOOC offered on Coursera covers a few of the most commonly used machine learning techniques.
-XCS229i explores these concepts in greater depth, in addition to several other concepts.
+XCS229i explores these concepts in greater depth and complexity, in addition to several other concepts.
 XCS229ii will cover completely different topics than the MOOC and include an open-ended project.
 You may gain a better sense of comparison by examining the CS229 course syllabi linked in the Description Section above and the course lectures posted on YouTube.

 Expect to commit 8-12 hours/week for the duration of the 10-week program.